luiscruz/course_sustainableSE/2026/p1_measuring_software/g13_browsers.md

   yet their energy consumption is rarely considered by end users.
 This study compares the energy consumption of three major browsers: Chrome, Firefox, and Brave, while performing the same video streaming task.
-We aim to identify which browser is the most energy-efficient choice for everyday video streaming, and quantify the practical impact of that choice.
+We aim to identify which browser is the most energy efficient choice for everyday video streaming, and quantify the practical impact of that choice.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this